 SEWAGE TREATMENT PLANT (STP)

-We provide best result to customer for STP Plant / Projects Environment control plants.
+We provide best result to customer for STP Plants/Projects Environment control plants.
 We using world class technology & Economically, Easy to work , Customized solutions.

-NetsolWater may be a leading Sewage treatment plant manufacturer within the field of water management solutions turnkey projects.
+Netsol, a leading sewage treatment plant manufacturer within the field of water management solutions turnkey projects.
 Our water treatment plants are 100% capable to treat the economic process waste water, commercial waste water & domestic waste water and also give the results as per described the norms of CPCB / SPCB.

 As India hurtles towards a more developed economy one among the casualties has been the deteriorating state of our surroundings.
 Rapid industrialization has unfortunately hiked up the amount of pollutants in our surroundings.
 One among these pollutants is wastewater or Sewage.
 Management of waste water through sewage treatment plants in India has become an important of our cities today.